By Milton Curtis, M.D.

 - Hand rails for both sides of any stairs.
 Unfinished Hemlock Stair Hand Rail 10 feet for $50.
 Brushed Nickel Stair-Rail Wall Bracket 6 for 10 feet of rail $36.
 Total about $90.

 - A hand-held shower.
 Chrome Hand Held Showerhead $36.
 Commonly available and are sometimes on sale.

 - A shower chair in the bathtub or shower.
 Chair with back $40 – $50.
 Bench only $23 – $39.

 - Skid resistant strips in the bathtub or shower.
 18-inch Tub Treads 6 strips $5.

 - Toilet safety frame.
 One manufacturer is McKesson with a cost of about $22.

 - Grabber/reacher to avoid unnecessary high reaches or bending.
 There are many available for less than $20.

 - Organizers for shelves and cupboards, so you can reach commonly used items easily without climbing or bending.
 There is a wide range from simple to complex, so consider finding out what would work best for you.

 Many of the devices, supplies, and equipment can be found at a local hardware store, a big box store, or online.

-The Senior Fall Prevention Initiative 501(c)(3) has a tool specifically developed for seniors to help you evaluate the risk of falls at https://new.seniorsafetyscore.org.
-Home Project Lists can be done in less than two hours and cost less than $100 to improve your safety.
-For more information, visit http://seniorsafetyscore.org.
+The Senior Fall Prevention Initiative 501(c)(3) has a free tool specifically developed for seniors to help you evaluate your risk of falls at https://new.seniorsafetyscore.org.
+There is more information at http://seniorsafetyscore.org.